khaledalmaarii/HackTricks-wiki/macos-hardening/macos-security-and-privilege-escalation/macos-files-folders-and-binaries/macos-sensitive-locations.md

 #Try to extract the passwords using the extracted keychain passwords
 python2.7 chainbreaker.py --dump-all --key 0293847570022761234562947e0bcd5bc04d196ad2345697 /Library/Keychains/System.keychain
 ```
 #### **Dump keychain keys (with passwords) using users password**

 If you know the users password you can use it to **dump and decrypt keychains that belong to the user**.

+#### **tlhIngan Hol translation:**

+#### **Qap keychain keys (ghaH passwords) lo'wI' 'e' yIlo'laH**

+lo'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'wI'
 ```bash
 #Prompt to ask for the password
 python2.7 chainbreaker.py --dump-all --password-prompt /Users/<username>/Library/Keychains/login.keychain-db
 ```
 ### kcpassword

-The **kcpassword** file is a file that holds the **user’s login password**, but only if the system owner has **enabled automatic login**.
-Therefore, the user will be automatically logged in without being asked for a password (which isn't very secure).
+**kcpassword** file is a file that holds the **user's login password**.
+If the system owner has **enabled automatic login**, the user will be logged in automatically without being prompted for a password (which is not very secure).

-The password is stored in the file **`/etc/kcpassword`** xored with the key **`0x7D 0x89 0x52 0x23 0xD2 0xBC 0xDD 0xEA 0xA3 0xB9 0x1F`**.
-If the users password is longer than the key, the key will be reused.\
+The password is stored in the file **`/etc/kcpassword`** and is XORed with the key **`0x7D 0x89 0x52 0x23 0xD2 0xBC 0xDD 0xEA 0xA3 0xB9 0x1F`**.
+If the user's password is longer than the key, the key will be reused.\
-This makes the password pretty easy to recover, for example using scripts like [**this one**](https://gist.github.com/opshope/32f65875d45215c3677d).
+This makes the password relatively easy to recover, for example using scripts like [**this one**](https://gist.github.com/opshope/32f65875d45215c3677d).

 ## Interesting Information in Databases

 ### Messages
 ```bash
 sqlite3 $HOME/Library/Messages/chat.db .tables
 sqlite3 $HOME/Library/Messages/chat.db 'select * from message'